vydnh/DCF/README.md

 # Python for Finance
 This repository contains Python code for financial data analysis and modelling.
 # About This Project
-Develop a custom stock screener, filtering stocks on key financial metrics such as revenue, using Yahoo Finance (yfinance library) for real-time and historical data.
+The goal is to build a custom stock screener that filters stocks based on key financial metrics, and performs a simple stock valuation using the Discounted Cash Flow (DCF) method.

+Key features include:

-Fetch stocks’ data (prices, financial statements, statistics) and visualize with charts, and export to Excel for easy presentation.
+    Fetching stock data (prices, financial statements, statistics) Visualizing data with charts

-Built valuation models
+    Building valuation models
+    Exporting data to Excel for easy presentation

+This project is a hands-on way for me to experiment with Python in financial analysis.